-Do you use one space or two after periods?
-Many people are surprisingly (even ridiculously) passionate about this issue.
+Do you insert one space or two after a period?
+Many people are surprisingly (even absurdly) passionate about their preference, yet this seemingly minor issue is not nearly as cut-and-dried as it may at first appear to be.

 The Two-Space Camp